 This is one of the more complex poses in our yoga challenge and takes away a lot of the supporting muscles that you will be used to using.
 It is difficult to keep your balance throughout, but it’s a really impressive feat if you do manage to do so.
 It’s worth practising.
 This one involves standing on one leg and straightening your other leg and your torso horizontally to form a T-like position.
 The distribution of weight is what causes most of the problems, but it’s important to keep your arms stretched out in front of you.

 The locust is pretty much a massively extended hyperextension, which is hard enough on its own as part of a set rather than one long hold.
 Your lower back, abs and hips will all be pushed to their limit if you manage to hold this one!
-Lying on your front, contract your back to raise both your abdomen and your legs off the floor.
+Lying on your front, contract your back to raise your abdomen and legs off the floor.
 Form a curve with your body, and hold.
-If your lower back wasn't a strong point, you'll soon find out.
+If your lower back isn’t a strong point, you’ll soon find out.

 Now that we have gone through some of the more simplistic yoga positions that are just challenging to hold, we’ll go over the more complex poses that are just a real challenge to even get into in the first place.
 These don’t need to be held for too long, but they can be dangerous to perform.
 Ensure you take your time and only push yourself safely.
 They are not easy.

 The firefly is quite a well-known pose in yoga, but that doesn’t mean is any easier than the rest of the moves on the list.
 You will really need your arms, legs and your abs for this one, working together in unison.
 Your flexibility does play a part in forming the pose, but your strength will determine actually pulling it off.
 You need a cocktail of skill here.